optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ## Runtime type checking

 Since most of our users do not use static type checkers we will still need to check the type of most user inputs so we can give them early feedback when problems arise.
+Thus we cannot remove our current error handling just because many of these errors could now be caught by static analysis.

 We can investigate using `jaxtyping`'s pytest hooks to enable runtime typecheckers like beartype during testing but it is not a priority for now.